 Mail Stop #604

 |NOTE: Besides the courses listed below, graduate students, with the approval of their advisory committee, may also take courses at Bowling Green State University (BGSU) and have these count toward their University of Toledo degree.
 The following restrictions apply.
 Students not on a graduate assistantship can take up to 49 percent of their credit hours at BGSU whereas students with a graduate assistantship can take no more than one-third of their credit hours at BGSU in any given semester.
 Click on Ecology or Geology for more information on the courses available at BGSU.|

 |EEES - 5100 ADVANCED GLACIAL GEOLOGY [3 hours]

 To understand glaciers and glacial landscapes.
 Topics include mass balance, ice flow, hydrology, erosion, deposition, landforms, glacial lakes and development of the Ohio glacial landscape.
 Field trip is mandatory.
-[Spring, odd years; Fisher] Prerequisite: none.
+[Spring, even years; Fisher] Prerequisite: none.

 EEES - 5150/7150 ORGANIC EVOLUTION [3 hours]